KevinMarquette/kevinmarquette.github.io/_draft/plaster.md

     New-Item -Path FullModuleTemplate -ItemType Directory
     New-PlasterManifest @manifestProperties

+This will create the initial `PlasterManifest.xml` manifest file for me.

 ## Template folder and file structure

-I am making a design decision to create a root folder inside this template that will mirror the structure of my desired module.
+I made a design decision to create a root folder inside this template that will mirror the structure of my desired module.
 I will place all the folders and files inside there and work back from there.

     New-Item -Path FullModuleTemplate\root -ItemType Directory

  Most of the files in my module are very generic.
 My tests, build scripts and I can often copy them from one module to another.
 I will work these into the manifest first because they will be the easiest.
-I am also going to build my template with the idea that everything will be used.
-I can work in optional components later.
+I am going to build my template with the idea that everything will deployed with the template with no optional features.

  I did a quick pass at copying files and then updated the `PlasterManifest.xml` with those entries.
 This is what my content section looks like after the first pass.